CADD-SC/CYP3A4-Inhibition-Prediction-Model/README.md

 Our model generates output in binary value (1 or 0), where 1 indicates compound to be inhibitor, while 0 indicates non-inhibitor

-**Please make sure to keep all the required files (CYP3A4.pkl, data_preprocessing.py, scaler, featuers.txt, input_file.csv, model.py)in the working directory**
+**Please ensure that all the necessary files (CYP3A4.pkl, data_preprocessing.py, scaler, features.txt, input_file.csv, model.py) are kept in the working directory**

 **To download the prediction model file (CYP3A4.pkl), please refer to the "Tags --> v2.3.4" tab**